sudharsanakumar18/softweb/README.md

 ![OUTPUT](./validserver.png)

 ## RESULT:
-The program for designing software company website using HTML and CSS is completed successfully.
+The program for designing software company website using HTML and CSS is completed successfully